-What we will continue to do.
+What we will continue to do

-- Work in collaboration with partners in other public sector organisations and neighbouring services, to address multiple risks across legislative boundaries. - We will continue to carry out operational risk inspections at the highest risk sites up to 15km cross-border]. - Tailor our approach to enable us to identify those most in need of our support and to deliver services that meet their needs effectively. - Work in partnership with neighbouring fire services to cope with high numbers of calls during extreme flooding events. - Continually review our business continuity plans to ensure minimum impact on the delivery of our services should a business continuity event happen.
+- Work in collaboration with partners in other public sector organisations and neighbouring services, to address multiple risks across legislative boundaries. - We will continue to carry out operational risk inspections at the highest risk sites up to 15km cross-border. - Tailor our approach to enable us to identify those most in need of our support and to deliver services that meet their needs effectively. - Work in partnership with neighbouring fire services to cope with high numbers of calls through our Networked Fire Control agreement.
+For example during extreme flooding events. - Continually review our business continuity plans to ensure minimum impact on the delivery of our services should a business continuity event happen.